Find out what you should say in your resignation letter, and use our resignation letter templates and examples.

 Tips for writing your resignation letter

-If you know you're leaving a job, the first thing you should do is talk to your manager so that they're not caught by surprise.
-Once you've done that, you're ready to follow up with a formal resignation letter.
+If you know you're leaving a job, the first thing you should do is talk to your manager so they're not surprised.
+Once you've done that, you're ready to write a formal resignation letter.

 Your letter should be brief and to the point – you don't need to include a lengthy explanation of why you’re resigning.
 If you have a good relationship with your employer, show your goodwill by talking about how your time at the company has benefited you.